Apply for the 2015-2016 Peer Mentoring Program

 - Learning how to get involved at CSUSM.

 - Accountability and expectations from your Peer Mentor.

 - Assistance based on the individual needs articulated to Peer Mentors and the staff.

 What will it mean to have a Peer Mentor?

 Mentors can provide perspective and advice; they can assist you in navigating the university.
 Having a Peer Mentor is also about you — you must take the first step to apply and then utilize them by tapping into their knowledge, passion, and experience.
 This program is about commitment to success in college; we ask that you agree to meet with your Peer Mentor, schedule academic advising appointments, and be honest about your experiences on campus.

-If accepted into the program, there is a mandatory overnight retreat prior to the start of the Fall semester tentatively set for August 14-15, 2014.
+If accepted into the program, there is a mandatory overnight retreat on campus prior to the start of the Fall semester on July 30-31, 2015.
 Attendance for the entire retreat is a necessary part of being in the Peer Mentoring program.
 There is also a commitment to be a part of the program for the entire academic year.